TheGoodlike13/liberty_or_death/README.md

 normally then?
 Rubbish.
 I'm deleting this VM as soon as I am done.

 I change the ownership of the file and then edit it again from scratch.
-I'll not that both the default file and the example use port '666' to illustrate.
+I'll note that both the default file and the example use port '666' to illustrate.
 But the instructions tells me to use port '389'.
 We'll stick to instructions, I guess.

 And finally, the last step 'ldapsearch -x'... doesn't work.
 Predictable.